supunsridhara/devops-micro-internship-pravinmishra/week-03-linux-and-bash-for-devops/assignment-03-production-maintenance-drill-ops-checklist.md

 **2. What happens if disk becomes 100% full in a production server?**

-If the disk becomes 100% full, applications may stop working, logs cannot be written, updates may fail, and the server can become unstable or unavailable.
+-applications may stop working, logs cannot be written, updates may fail, and the server can become unstable or unavailable
----

 # Task 5 — Configuration & Deployment Verification